dell/azurestack-docs/content/en/docs/hci/SupportMatrix/2606/SBEReleaseNotes/_index.md

 - NVIDIA ConnectX-6 NIC firmware and driver upgrade.
 - Added Intel QuickAssist Technology (QAT) driver installation.
 - To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` or `12.2603.1002.*`.
-- Automated remediation for most common CAU Scan failures that result from iDRAC returning invalid data.
+- Automated remediation for most common CAU scan failures that result from iDRAC returning invalid data.
 The SBE firmware CAU Plug-in will automatically restart iDRAC when iDRAC returns invalid data.

 ### SBE 5.0.2606.1510

 - Driver and Firmware 2606 Update for 15G platforms.
 - NVIDIA ConnectX-6 and ConnectX-5 NIC firmware and driver upgrade.
 - To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` or `12.2603.1002.*`.
-- Automated remediation for most common CAU Scan failures that result from iDRAC returning invalid data.
+- Automated remediation for most common CAU scan failures that result from iDRAC returning invalid data.
 The SBE firmware CAU Plug-in will automatically restart iDRAC when iDRAC returns invalid data.

 ### SBE 5.0.2606.1407

 - Driver and Firmware 2606 Update for 14G platforms.
 - NVIDIA ConnectX-5 and ConnectX-4 NIC firmware and driver upgrade.
 - To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` or `12.2603.1002.*`.
-- Automated remediation for most common CAU Scan failures that result from iDRAC returning invalid data.
+- Automated remediation for most common CAU scan failures that result from iDRAC returning invalid data.
 The SBE firmware CAU Plug-in will automatically restart iDRAC when iDRAC returns invalid data.

 ## Prerequisites